Azure/monaco-kusto/README.md

 1. Set CI environment variable to "tru"
 2. Run `yarn build`

+## Running integration tests

+1. Run `yarn test:install` from the root of the project
+2. Run `yarn test` from the package folder to run the tests in headless mode
+3. Run `yarn test:watch` from the package folder to run the tests in a browser and rebuild after each change

 ## Changelog

 ### 10.0.0

 -   BREAKING CHANGE: addClusterToSchema know excepts databases as an object with name and alternative name instead of just a string name.

 ### 9.0.0